learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 * Jeffsploration contains Jeff's Jupyter Notebook Jeffsploration uses imdb data together with budget data from the-numbers.com to create visualizations comparing genres as well as number of genres for films.
 Data wrangling and exploration is done with pandas.
 Genres are one-hot encoded so that a mask can be created.
 This allows values for each genre to be aggregated, and these aggregates include the genres when a film has multiples.
 Data visualizations are done with matplotlib.

-* hy_exploration_1: han's early EDA on IMDA and TM
+* hy_exploration_1: han's early EDA

 * hy_exploration_2: han's second EDA and plots exploration

-* hy_exploration_3: han's cleanedup and final Notebook. it covers data import, data cleaning, brief observation and plot attempts.
+* hy_exploration_3: han's cleaned-up and Final Notebook. it covers data import, data cleaning, brief observation and plots.

-* Growing a Streaming Service.pptx
+* Growing a Streaming Service.pptx: presentation doc

 * Plots folder contains exported images of seaborn and matplotlib images